Docker - Containers Simplified

 |

-Check running containers: To show all currently running containers.
+Step 4.
+Check all currently runnings containers.

 |